d1618033/python-redfish-utility/docs/slate/source/includes/_installation.md

 ### Installing the RESTful Interface Tool

 Perform the following steps to install the tool in a Windows OS or Linux OS.
 Note: Debian, Ubuntu and Mac Versions are available from [Github Releases](https://github.com/HewlettPackard/python-redfish-utility/releases/latest) URL.
+And ESXi Versions are available in [VIBS Depot](http://vibsdepot.hpe.com/index.html)

 1. Download the RESTful Interface Tool for your operating system from [iLO Restful API Ecosystem](https://www.hpe.com/us/en/servers/restful-api.html) or directly from [Github Releases](https://github.com/HewlettPackard/python-redfish-utility/releases/latest)
 2. Install the installation package on the server you prefer to manage for local management.
 For remote management, install the package on a laptop or server that has access to the managed server network.